17arhaan/M.E.R.N/README.md

 2. **Navigate to a Project**: Explore the `MERN` directory to find the project you want to work on.
 3. **Follow the Instructions**: Each project folder contains a `README.md` with setup instructions and detailed information.
 4. **Learn and Contribute:** Use the repository as a learning resource and feel free to contribute by submitting issues, pull requests, or suggestions.
+Contributions are welcome!
+Please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature).
+Make your changes.
+Commit your changes (git commit -m 'Add some feature').
+Push to the branch (git push origin feature/your-feature).
+Open a pull request.

-5. **Run the Project**: Follow the setup instructions to run the project locally using
+6. **Run the Project**: Follow the setup instructions to run the project locally using
    ```bash
     npm start
     ```